Whitebark Pine Ecosystem Foundation (WPEF)

 Rationale and process

 Whitebark pine has the largest distribution of any five-needle white pine in North America, but whitebark pine health is deteriorating rapidly across its range, particularly in the Rocky Mountains, Pacific Northwest, and northern Sierra Nevada.
 Whitebark pine is a keystone and foundation species: regional losses result in reduced high elevation snow retention, reduced forest growth at the highest elevations, less wildlife food and shelter, and reduced forest recovery rates after wildfire.
-If listed in the U.S., whitebark pine would be the most-widely distributed forest tree under ESA protection, with about 75% of the U.S. distribution on U.S. Forest Service lands.
+Recently listed as threatened under the U.S. Fish and Wildlife Service’s Endangered Species Act in the U.S., whitebark pine is the most-widely distributed forest tree under ESA protection, with about 75% of the U.S. distribution on U.S. Forest Service lands.

 Restoration of whitebark pine poses logistical and fiscal challenges, given the magnitude of its distribution and budgetary constraints.
 These constraints argue for a strategic approach to restoration, emphasizing designated “core” areas, which will have the highest priority for restoration activities.
 These core areas should serve as ‘dispersal centers’ for whitebark pine to adjacent regions.